All Episodes

 If you saw something very specific, they didn't seem to be too interested.

-Major Myers, you said you went to them twice, so you did not hear back from them.
+Major Myers, you said you went to them twice.

 I take it at some point you said, what the hell's going on?

-Went back in?
+Went back again?

-Well, actually there was a meeting approximately two weeks later.
+Well, actually, there was a meeting approximately two weeks later.

-My co-pilot was very dissatisfied with the The fact that the FBI had not interviewed anybody in the crew and had not taken any of the actions that he thought were appropriate.
+My co-pilot was very dissatisfied with the fact that the FBI had not interviewed anybody in the crew and had not taken any of the actions that he thought were appropriate.

-Now, I'm not making any judgment on that, but he asked us to get together one more time and we did.
+Now, I'm not making any judgment on that, but he asked us to get together one more time, and we did.

 I had told Chris, who was at the controls, to slow the helicopter down to prevent us from flying under some debris that was still falling from the sky.

-And I had a picture in my mind's eye of that debris falling, and I I saw that same picture over and over again, and it disturbed my sleep, kept me up for a week.
+And I had a picture in my mind's eye of that debris falling, and I saw that same picture over and over again, and it disturbed my sleep, kept me up for a week.

-It took about a week, and the dream worked its way out, and I could recognize what I was looking at in the dream.
+Took about a week, and the dream worked its way out, and I could recognize what I was looking at in the dream.

 That was the last interview I had one-on-one with anybody in the FBI.